jamesdimartino/Emp2mSAM/README.md

 ## stitch_save.py

 This script stitches tiles from a directory into a single array and saves it as a TIFF file.
+Additionally, it merges across stitch lines to create continuous images in 3D space.

 ### Functions